Pseudo-Plutarch

-Pseudo-Plutarch is the conventional name given to the actual, but unknown, authors of a number of pseudepigrapha (falsely attributed works) attributed to Plutarch but now known to have not been written by him.
+Pseudo-Plutarch is the conventional name given to the actual, but unknown, authors of a number of pseudepigrapha (falsely attributed works) attributed to Plutarch but now known not to have been written by him.
 Some of these works were included in some editions of Plutarch's Moralia.

-Among these are:
+Works

+Among the works included in some editions of Plutarch's Moralia are: